top of page

 Step Two: Remove the wheels from the bike, then remove the tires and tubes from both wheels.
 Also remove the old rim strip inside the rims.

-You need tubeless tape that is 1 millimeter WIDER than the inner width of the rim.
+For the conversion process, you need tubeless tape that is 1 millimeter WIDER than the inner width of the rim.
 Your rims make have labels that state this inner width.
 If not, simply measure between the inner surfaces.
 Once you know this width, you can order tubeless tape online or pick it up locally.
 You are also going to need two tubeless valve stems and the tubeless tire sealant - so order or buy this all at the same time.

 Narrower road bike tires in the 700c class typically require only about two ounces (60ml) per tire.
 Larger MTB tires will require 3 or 4 ounces, and huge fat tires may need even more tire sealant.
 I have found that most brands of tape are interchangeable.
 I have also found that most rolls of tape are long enough to go around both of the rims twice.

-To repeat: You need to start with squeaky clean rims.
-No oil or grease so that the tape bonds to the metal.
+Now apply the tubeless rim tape to the squeaky clean rims.
 I like to start the tape three spoke holes past the valve hole, then continue around and overlap the tape, ending three spoke holes past the valve on the other side.
 The reason is that the valve is the biggest hole in the rim and you need extra rim tape to make sure you don't have a leak there.

 The rim tape needs to be laid down the center of the rim.
 The extra width of the tape allows it to form a deep U-shape from the bottom of the bead cavity on one side across to the other side.
 You don't want the tape to cover the locking bead area of the rim - just cover all the surface area in between.
 Use tape that is 1 millimeter wider than the inner width of your rims.
 Too narrow and you won't have a complete seal; too wide and the tire bead won't hook into the rim.